• Skip to primary navigation

 • Passion Fruit - While I love this tropical fruit with all my heart, this recipe will also work with guava pulp, fresh mango, or papaya.

-Passion fruits sliced in half on a cutting board.
+Passion fruits sliced in half on the counter.

 You don’t need much to make tasty fruit purées at home.
 Here’s what to grab: